コンテンツにスキップ

 What made you decide to apply this time?

 Although the "alone time" caused by COVID-19 was lonely, calligraphy, which I could devote myself to in silence and with complete passion, allowed me to experience the joy of creating and reaffirm the joy of learning.
-Striving for an ideal is fun, and I picked up my brush every day, looking toward a bright future.
+Striving for an ideal is enjoyable, and I picked up my brush every day, looking toward a bright future.

 The ideal was to effortlessly combine the characteristics of "restraint" and "liberation."

-I currently work at Kawasaki Daishi.
+I currently work at Kawasaki Daishi Temple.

-Regardless of the field, traditional culture has an inherent beauty that has been honed over a long period of time.
+Regardless of the field, traditional culture has a radiant beauty that has been refined over a long period of time.

 Kanagawa is rich in history and is connected to each region of the prefecture by culture and art.